diademiemi/SimpleFileSync/README.md

 ## Functionality
 Files are synced upon a modification to them using AES encryption with a shared secret to every host defined in the config file.
 The statefile can be used to write monitoring checks for this program.
+A systemd unit file is included in `simplefilesync.service`, it expects the program to be located at `/opt/simplefilesync` and the config at `/opt/simplefilesync/sync.yaml`.

 ## Configuration
 | Variable| Description |